-A classic example would be of someone who becomes unemployed during an economic crisis, looking for a job desperately to pay his bills and feed his family.
-In a case like this, it would be wise to be less picky, but I still see this as a temporary “learning experience” that needs to be endured until the economic conditions get better.
-It’s a minor detour from the walk towards his vision.
+An example is someone facing unemployment during an economic crisis, looking for a job desperately to pay his bills and feed his family.
+In a case like this, it would be wise to be less picky, but seeing it as a temporary “learning experience” that needs to be endured until the economic conditions get better.
+It’s only a minor detour from the walk towards his vision.

-Now if you are in a situation where you have more leeway, then you will need a different strategy to figure out how to proceed.
-You need an “internal GPS” that will help you choose opportunities that will increase your growth and progress.
+If you are in a situation where you have more leeway, then you will need a different strategy to figure out how to proceed.

 Next, you also have to ask yourself “Am I convinced that this will help me realize the bigger vision and goals that I have in life?”
 If the answer is no, keep pushing ahead until you find what works for you.

-The danger with settling for less than what you deserve is that you will regret it for the rest of your life.
+The danger with settling for less than what you deserve is future regret.
 Unborn dreams and abandoned plans are like moths that will eat away at your spirit.

 You might lead a comfortable life, but your hunger for meaning and purpose will never be satisfied.
 A feeling of restlessness and feeling that you betrayed yourself will linger.